branhoff/branhoff.github.io/README.md

 ```

 ## TODO
-- Update variable references so that text displayed on different color backgrounds can be changed appropriately
-- Add variables for controlling headers and regular text colors
 - Update color on dividing line between More about me and Top Expertise
-- Change Top Expertise title to Top expertise
-- Change Personalize Theme to Personalize theme
-- Add variable for theme buttons border color
-- Add appropriate thumbnails or project page
 - Add Find me on background picture
-- Consider combining the data-mode and data-text attributes into one to simplify `setThemeForGivenDotClick` and `themeTextGenerator` modules
+- Consider combining the data-mode and data-text attributes into one to simplify `setThemeForGivenDotClick` and `setHoverOnDotEffects` modules
 - Consider refactoring `setThemeForGivenDotClick.js` to have fewer conditionals and simplify structure